 The cutting tool is present on the shaper head to the ram.
 The ram imparts a reciprocating motion to the tool which operates over the shaper table.

 The shaper machine was invented by “Samuel Bentham” close to the end of the 17th century.
+You can see the shaper machine diagram at the top of the page to get a view of the machine.

 The basic structure of the Shaper machine came into existence in the 17th century (1793).